pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep5.md

 ## Fetch Post Data

 To load posts dynamically, we use a `+page.server.js` file in both the `/blog/[slug]/` and `/projects/[slug]/` routes.
-Since the files are nearly identical, we can create a reusable function to fetch the data.
+Since the files are nearly identical, we can again create a reusable function to fetch the data.
+By using brackets, Sveltekit allows us to [create dynamic routes](https://svelte.dev/tutorial/kit/params).

 `src/routes/blog/[slug]/+page.server.js`: